Julian Adams: Early life and education

 He is the son of Weston Adams and Elizabeth Nelson Adams, and was born in Columbia, South Carolina.
 He spent his childhood in South Carolina, and Malawi, Africa.
 He attended schools in Lilongwe and Blantyre, Malawi.
 Adams graduated from The University of the South with a degree in Fine Arts, and also earned his Master of Architecture degree from The Georgia Institute of Technology.
 He is the brother of Robert Adams VI, Weston Adams III, and Wallace Adams-Riley.

 Film work

 Together Julian and Weston founded Solar Filmworks.
 In 2007 they produced, wrote, and starred in the feature film, from ThinkFilm, The Last Confederate: The Story of Robert Adams (known as Strike the Tent on the film festival circuit) which is the story of Weston's great grandparents, Robert Adams II, and Eveline McCord (Adams) of Philadelphia (the great grandniece of Betsy Ross).
 The film also stars Amy Redford, Tippi Hedren, Mickey Rooney, and Edwin McCain.

 In 2009, Julian produced the feature music documentary Amy Cook: The Spaces in Between, which was directed by Todd Robinson.
 It was released by The Documentary Channel.
 The film chronicles the Austin, Texas based band's tour from Austin, to Marfa, Terlingua, Las Cruces, White Sands, Tucson, and Los Angeles.

+Adams produced the film Nola, starring Zosia Mamet, Tom Schanley, and Rachel Morihiro.
+The film was directed by Karishma Jhalani, and was written by Karishma Jhalani and Jenny Suen.